Cycling power meter: Freehub

 A freehub power meter uses the same strain gauges that are present in the crank power meters, but it is located in the rear wheel hub and measures the power at the rear wheel.
 The power measured by a freehub power meter will be slightly less than the power measured by a crank-based power meter due to power losses in the chain, pedals, and bottom bracket.
 Because freehub power meters are built into the rear wheel, it is simple to interchange them among bikes so long as the wheels are compatible.

 Chain

 At the heart of chain units is essentially a guitar pick-up that mounts to the cycle's chain stay.

 The pick-up detects chain vibration from which it calculates chain tension which, along with chain speed, gives power output.
 Finnish company Polar was the first to bring a chain-based power meter to market.

 Opposing force

 Opposing force power meters measure hill slope (gravity), bike acceleration (inertia), and sometimes, wind speed.
 From this, power can be indirectly calculated.

-Direct applied force

-This method monitors the forces applied to the pedal by the cyclist's foot.
-Sensors in the shoe or pedal measure the forces as the cranks rotate, and calculate the power based on the magnitude and direction of the applied force, and the angular velocity of the crank.
-Advantages of this technique include independent measurement of power for each leg, measurement of efficiency of pedaling style, and (depending on the placement of sensors) avoiding the need to replace bike components.